Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: Discussion

 In Kadrey v.
 Meta \cite{kadrey2025meta}, an infringement action brought by 13 book authors against the copying of their books into the database underpinning Meta's Llama LLM, Judge Chhabria granted summary judgment to Meta but accepted the theory of market dilution: ``\textit{[I]ndirect substitution is still substitution: If someone bought a romance novel written by an LLM instead of a romance novel written by a human author, the LLM-generated novel is substituting for the human-written one\ldots This case involves a technology that can generate literally millions of secondary works, with a miniscule fraction of the time and creativity used to create the original works it was trained on.
 No other use\ldots has anything near the potential to flood the market with competing works the way that LLM training does.''} Judge Chhabria effectively provided a road map for what authors would have to show to persuade a court that the AI inputs diluted their markets: First, is the AI system capable of generating such substitutional books now or in the near future?
 Second, what are the markets for the plaintiffs' books, and do the AI-generated books compete in those markets?
 Third, what impact does any such competition have on sales\textemdash does it displace those works entirely or merely chip away at demand, and are the effects likely to grow as AI-generated books proliferate and models improve?
-Fourth, how does the threat to the market for the plaintiffs' books in a world where LLM developers can copy those books compare to the threat to the market for the plaintiffs' books in a world where the developers can't copy them?
+Fourth, how does the threat to the market for the plaintiffs’ books differ between a world in which LLM developers may copy those books and a world in which they may not?